Ford-Robert/canadian_gov_procurement/README.md

 Code usage:

-Every file in `scripts` was written with the help of ChatGPT-4o.
+Every file in `scripts` and `models` was written with the help of ChatGPT-4o.
 The code for most of the graphs and tables in `paper.qmd` and `EDA.qmd` was written with ChatGPT-4o.

 Paper usage:

-The Introduction, Limitations sub-section of Methods, Results and Discussion sections were written with the assistance of ChatGTP-4o.
-I began by writing a detailed outline containing all of the main points.
-Then GPT filled in the outline by writing paragraphs for each point.
-Then I would rewrite each paragraph, keeping bits I liked and changing the wording of bits that I didn't.
-Most importantly removing all of the bland or repetitive sentences that GPT loves generating.
+The Introduction, Limitations sub-section of Methods, Results and Discussion sections and the Survey Section in the appendix were written with the assistance of ChatGTP-4o.

 All chat logs used in the creation of this rproj can be found `other/llm`